 The massive savings come from slashing the time your staff normally spend dealing with customer queries.

-One of the benefits of chatbots is that they take over a lot of tedious, repetitive tasks that are currently performed by people.
-While that may seem like bad news for people in those positions, it can be a good thing.
+One of the benefits of chatbots is that they can take over a lot of tedious, repetitive tasks that are currently performed by customer support staff.

 These jobs can be dull and draining for people, but a bot will never complain, not even when a customer gets frustrated or belligerent.